sonic-net/SONiC/doc/CRM_requirements.md

   -	ACL Counters/Statistics

 10. User shall be able to query currently used number of FDB entries and number of available entries

+### Notes
+For the ALARM notification, user can specify the threshold values in hysterisis mode.
+A WARNING shall be raised if the value exceeds an _upper_ threshold and CLEAR when the threshold goes below the configured _lower_ value.
+User must be able to configure the threshold parameters.
+1. In percentage OR
+2. In actual used count OR
+3. In actual free count

+The configured values shall be updated in the CONFIG_DB.
+The default upper threshold for which there is no user configuration is capped generically as 85%.
+If the usage exceeds 85% threshold, then a WARNING is logged.
+The default lower threshold for which there is no user configuration can be capped at 70%.
+If the usage reduces below 70%, then a CLEAR is logged.
+The SYSLOG Warning message *must* be in the following format:

+"<Date/Time> <Device Name> WARNING <Process name>: THRESHOLD_EXCEEDED for <TH_TYPE> <CR name> <%> Used count \<value> free count \<value>"

+"<Date/Time> <Device Name> NOTICE <Process name>: THRESHOLD_CLEAR for <TH_TYPE> <CR name> <%>  Used count \<value> free count \<value>"

+<TH_TYPE> = <TH_PERCENTAGE, TH_USED, TH_FREE>

+The default polling time can be limited to every 5 minutes.
+These messages must be suppressed after printing for 10 times.

+## Implementation
+In regards to CLI command to query the USED and AVAILABLE numbers, SAI provides API to query the current available entries.
+This means, Orchagent shall keep track of the respective entries that are programmed and implements the logic to calculate the Used/Available entries.

+To poll the counter values from SAI, suggest to follow the same approach as FLEX Counters where syncd can update the values to COUNTER_DB and _critical_resource_monitoring_ process can fetch the information from COUNTER_DB and perform the calculations.
+This can be further discussed in the Design meeting.